FreeSoul01/Datathon_Retail/README.md

 - **For the store as a whole predict:**

-  - Total Revenue it will earn in the next 3 months
-  - Cross-Validation Performance:

     RMSE across folds: 972,702 | 376,376 | 760,381

     Average CV RMSE ≈ 703,153, meaning the model’s typical error is around 700K in revenue prediction.